dakimura/bot/README.md

 ### Create a project on Google Cloud Platform

-To create a server resource such as an Google Compute Engine instance, you must first create a "project" on Google Cloud Platform.
+To create a resource such as an Google Compute Engine instance, you must first create a "project" on Google Cloud Platform.
 Open the Google Cloud console https://cloud.google.com' > cloud-console, sign in and Create a new project.
 I have created a project named `trade-bot`.

-### install gcloud (Google Cloud SDK command line interface)
+### Install gcloud (Google Cloud SDK command line interface)

+Please follow the steps:
 https://cloud.google.com/sdk/docs/install

-Make sure the `gcloud` command is available from the terminal.
+Make sure the `gcloud` command is available from Terminal.

 ### Sign in Google Cloud and create a service account
 A service account is a special type of Google account intended to represent